-- This phrase, which acknowledges the special qualities your partner brought to your relationship, can also serve as a gentle reminder that your ex is a good person.
+This phrase, which acknowledges the special qualities your partner brought into your relationship, can also serve as a gentle reminder that your ex is a good person.

 Step by step guide to get the strength on how to break up with someone you love without hurting them